KetherineWang/startup/notes.md

 - By default, every browser defines a base set of styles that it applies to all HTML, which varies slight from browser to browser.

 # CSS Flexbox
-- The `flex` display layout is useful when partitioning your application into areas that responsively move around as the window resizes or the orientation changes.
+- The `flex` display layout is useful when partitioning our application into areas that responsively move around as the window resizes or the orientation changes.
 - In order to demonstrate the power of flex, we will build an application that has a header, footer, and a main content area that is split into two sections, with controls on the left and content on the right.
 - `<body>`
     - `<header>`